 Until that is the arrival of a man called Doug, a great name in many ways for a man who devoted ten years of his life to rebuild an old and decimated church.
 He dug and he found the original stones, he lovingly rebuilt it and eventually it was done.
 I had the chance to speak to Doug and it was a very fascinating conversation.
-He told me that once he had finished the renovation, one of the national newspapers got in touch, he did an interview, and the next thing he knew he was inundated with people wanting to visit, some 2,000 people showed up.
-Many asking the same question, can we get married here?.
-Answer, no, because the law will not allow you to do so.
+He told me that once he had finished the renovation, one of the national newspapers got in touch, he did an interview, and the next thing he knew he was inundated with people wanting to visit – some 2,000 people showed up.
+Many asking the same question: “Can we get married here?”
+Answer: no, because the law will not allow you to do so.
 And then one day, it all changed, because the law changed.
-So, fast forward to today, and now there is a two year waiting list, and even more fascinating for me was the additional experience of not just the very sweet civic ceremony.
-But, in many ways, given the deep history of the location, the additional ceremony of hand Binding.
+So, fast forward to today, and now there is a two-year waiting list, and even more fascinating for me, was the additional experience of not just the very sweet civic ceremony.
+But, in many ways, given the deep history of the location, the additional ceremony of handfasting.

-In fairness I had absolutely no idea what hand binding was about, I suspected that it was Pagan in origin, and indeed it was.
-So, what happened was this, located at the foot of a hill where the church stood was a collection of very old stones, not unlike Stone Henge.
-The mound upon which the church was held was built, was man made, and is believed to be over 4,500 years old.
-So, lets just digest that for a minute, truly, it does your head in, hard to believe just how long ago that was.
-Suffice to say possibly Jurassic park and I’m not talking kids theme park here, we are talking about seriously fossil coast, like Dorset.
-So, after the super wedding ceremony was over it was time to adjourn down the hill to the stones.
-At this point all attending were asked to form a circle around the stones, and then Doug, and Paul, the two Druid guys along with a very gifted harpist arrived along with the happy couple.
+In fairness, I had absolutely no idea what handfasting was about.
+I suspected that it was Pagan in origin, and indeed it was.
+So, what happened was this: located at the foot of a hill, where the church stood, was a collection of very old stones, not unlike Stonehenge.
+The mound upon which the church was built was manmade, and is believed to be over 4,500 years old.
+So, lets just digest that for a minute.
+Truly, it does your head in, hard to believe just how long ago that was.
+Suffice to say possibly Jurassic Park and I’m not talking kids theme park here; we are talking about seriously fossil coast, like Dorset.
+So, after the super wedding ceremony was over, it was time to adjourn down the hill to the stones.
+At this point, all attending were asked to form a circle around the stones, and then Doug, and Paul, the two Druid guys along with a very gifted harpist, arrived along with the happy couple.

-And this for me was when it got very interesting, what happened next was a classic Druid style wedding process.
-The audience were asked to vocally support the couple as the Druid vows were read.
+And this for me was when it got very interesting.
+What happened next was a classic druid-style wedding process.
+The audience were asked to vocally support the couple as the druid vows were read.
 It was all about the four elements of the religion and indeed life; namely, Air, – The East, Fire – The South, Water – The West, Earth – The North.
-The audience were asked to shout their support as the 4 elements were introduced, it was a very moving service as the couple repeated their vows although it was somewhat different, but in a very true and honest way.
-I thought that it was great, and in the end one of the Druid guys sealed the deal by binding the hands of the couple together after each vow.
-And as the vows ended, and the rope was tied, and that is where we get the expression of “tying the knot’, comes from ( Always useful in a pub quiz).
+The audience were asked to shout their support, as the 4 elements were introduced.
+It was a very moving service as the couple repeated their vows, although it was somewhat different, but in a very true and honest way.
+I thought that it was great, and in the end one of the druid guys sealed the deal by binding the hands of the couple together after each vow.
+And as the vows ended, and the rope was tied, that is where we get the expression of “tying the knot” comes from (always useful in a pub quiz).
 And even better, two members of the audience were invited to hold a broomstick that they had to jump over.
 Signifying a new start, a new doorstep, a new life, and a new beginning.
-If I am honest, I had honestly no idea at all, what to expect, but on reflection, it was superb, really nice, moving and honest.
-Take that any day, so thank you Dode, and well done Doug, and especially thank you Tagh and Lee, and every happiness to you both.
+If I am honest, I had honestly no idea at all what to expect, but on reflection, it was superb, really nice, moving and honest.
+Take that any day.
+So thank you Dode, and well done Doug, and especially thank you Ty and Lee, and every happiness to you both.